pandey-ankit/coherence-new/base-project/base-project.md

 ### Prerequisites

-You should have completed the previous labs.
+* You should have completed the previous labs.

-The following has already been set up in this VM:

-1. The `spring-workshop` repository has been cloned from .... into `~/spring-workshop`.
-We will build upon this workshop in this lab.

     > Note: Make sure you have stopped all Java processes from the previous lab.